SandipSeal/AWS_BigData/AWS_BigData_Notes.md

       a. expedited - 1-5 min
       b. standard - 3-5 hours
       c. bulk - 5-12 hours
+6. Glacier provides vault lock feature that enable users to implement WORM (write once read many) requirement.
+Control over a vault can be enforced using vault lock policy.
+Policy cannot be changed after locking.
+7. Vault Lock life-cycle:
+      Attach a lock policy to the vault -----> lock is set to In-Progress state -----> users have 24 hours to validate the lock -----> complete the lock -----> vault lock goes to Locked state (Immutable).
-6. For cross region replication, versioning must be enabled for both the buckets.
+8. For cross region replication, versioning must be enabled for both the buckets.
-7. AWS s3 E-Tag is used to verify the integrity of the file.For file size < 5GB, it is done based on MD5 hash value
+9. AWS s3 E-Tag is used to verify the integrity of the file.For file size < 5GB, it is done based on MD5 hash value
-8. s3 performance may degrade when TPS > 100.
+10. s3 performance may degrade when TPS > 100.
-9. Add random characters in front of the object name to distribute the objects to many partitions.Never use dates for pre-fix keys
+11. Add random characters in front of the object name to distribute the objects to many partitions.Never use dates for pre-fix keys
-10. Currenly s3 supports 3500 RPS for PUT and 5500 RPS for GET for each prefix
+12. Currenly s3 supports 3500 RPS for PUT and 5500 RPS for GET for each prefix
-11. s3 cloudFront is used to cache s3 content.s3 transfer acceleration uses Edge locations
+12. s3 cloudFront is used to cache s3 content.s3 transfer acceleration uses Edge locations